EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 1. Open the file `src/dapr/components/email.yaml` in VS Code.

-1. Inspect the content of the file.
+1. Inspect the contents of the file.
 As you can see, it contains clear-text credentials (username and password).
 Replace the `user` and `password` fields of the `metadata` with secret references and add a reference to the secrets management building block named `trafficcontrol-secrets` you configured in step 1.
 The resulting file should look like this:

    ```yaml
    apiVersion: dapr.io/v1alpha1